apache/lucenenet/README.md

 * The beta version is extremely stable
 * Has more than 7800+ passing unit tests
-* Integrates well with .NET 6.0, .NET 5.0 and .NET Core 2+
+* Integrates well with .NET 8.0 and .NET 6.0 (as well as other unsupported versions)
 * Supports .NET Standard 2.1 and .NET Standard 2.0
-* Supports .NET Framework 4.5+
+* Supports .NET Framework 4.6.2+
 * Some developers already use it in production environments

 ## Download